DenseLance/hopfield-networks/README.md

 <p align = "center"><img src="images/dataset.png" alt="alt text"/></p>

 We then attempt to restore all images by retrieving it from the Hopfield Network, using the uncorrupted original images as input.
-In this particular set of data, we managed to restore all of the images with 100% accuracy, which meant that the network was still able to distinguish between the 5 images.
+In this particular set of data, we managed to restore all of the images with 100% accuracy using the synchronous update rule, which meant that the network was still able to distinguish between the 5 images.

 <p align = "center"><img src="images/test1_1.png" alt="alt text"/></p>